ravil-mobile/clr-dbg-blog/README.md

 The AMD ROCr System Runtime is language independent and makes heavy use of the Heterogeneous System Architecture ([HSA](https://hsafoundation.com/wp-content/uploads/2021/02/HSA-Runtime-1.2.pdf)) Runtime API which is a well-established, not-for-profit industry standard.
 This approach provides a rich foundation to execute programming languages, such as HIP and OpenMP, and/or develop new Domain Specific Languages on the top of the AMD ROCr System Runtime.

-I am going to demostrate how to setup your first debugging session for the AMD runtime libraries in this tutorial.
+I am going to demonstrate how to setup your first debugging session for the AMD runtime libraries in this tutorial.
 I believe this is going to help you to start your exciting journey to the ROCm software ecosystem.

 ## Preparation Steps